mojitocoder/node_stream/README.md

 console.log('The fun has just begun')
 ```

-6. `http.response` is a `Readable stream` and can be read using 3 ways:
+6. Utility to download a file. `http.response` is a `Readable stream` and can be read using 3 ways:
    + `response.pipe()` method
    + Using `flowing mode` with `data` event
    + Using `paused mode` with `readable` event and `response.read()` method